silentdiverchris/Archivist/README.md

 This versioning can start to eat up disk space of course, the system will report the space free on drives it uses to the console/log, and generate a warning if it is below 50Gb, currently.

-This behaviour can be limited by specifying RetainDaysOld, which will make sure no files are deleted if they were last written to less than that many days ago, regardless of the number of versions, see below for more details.
+This behaviour can be limited by specifying RetainYoungerThanDays, which will make sure no files are deleted if they were last written to less than that many days ago, regardless of the number of versions, see below for more details.

 # Deleting old versions

 At two points in the process, namely when a zip archive is created and after copying it to an archive directory, the system can delete older generations of each file and so keep a specific number of them.

-To do this, set the AddVersionSuffix, RetainVersions and RetainDaysOld settings on the directory in question.
+To do this, set the AddVersionSuffix, RetainMinimumVersions, RetainMaximumVersions and RetainYoungerThanDays settings on the directory in question.

-The RetainVersions setting defines how many versions will be kept, but is limited by the RetainDaysOld setting, which ensures that no file is deleted if it was last written to less than that number of days ago, regardless of the RetainVersions setting.
+The RetainMinimumVersions and RetainMaximumVersions settings define how many versions will be kept, limited by the RetainYoungerThanDays setting, which ensures that no file is deleted if it was last written to less than that number of days ago, regardless of the RetainMaximumVersions setting.

-The RetainDaysOld setting will not cause older files to be deleted, it only prevents younger files being deleted.
+The RetainYoungerThanDays setting will not cause older files to be deleted, it only prevents younger files being deleted.

-Setting AddVersionSuffix to true, and both RetainVersions and RetainDaysOld to zero will just keep adding new versions and never delete anything.

 In this way, you can for example retain the last 3 versions and any versions up to 30 days old in the primary archive directory while retaining every copy of these files up to a year old in another archive directory, all files forever in another archive directory and just the very latest of each file in yet another archive directory.